CREEK (MVSKOKE) SCHOOLS.

 Education efforts for the Mvskoke (Creek) in Indian Territory (present Oklahoma) began when the family and supporters of William McIntosh arrived there in 1829.
 Methodist records described early, limited schooling efforts.
 By 1832 Union Mission school, formerly a mission for the Osage Indians, and now listed in the National Register of Historic Places (NR 71000668), was the seat for both Baptist and Presbyterian work.
 When sixteen thousand displaced Mvskoke arrived in the West in 1836, both traditional and McIntosh leaders agreed to dismiss all missionaries from the Creek Nation.
 The traditional Mvskoke opposed Christian teaching, and the McIntosh faction, as slaveholders, sought an end to the preaching of abolition.

 Although teaching had resumed by 1839, the wary Mvskoke, having sorted through varieties of negative experiences, including teachers plucked from classrooms for criminal activity, imposed conditions of admission for teachers.
 In 1841 Presbyterian missionary Robert N. Loughridge secured agreement for permission to build Koweta Mission (NR 73001571), a day school, which opened in 1843.
-By 1851 Loughridge had opened a large boarding school, Tullahassee Manual Labor School (NR 71000674), about ten miles north of present Muskogee.
+In 1850 Loughridge had opened a large boarding school, Tullahassee Manual Labor School (NR 71000674), about ten miles north of present Muskogee.
 In the same period the Methodists opened Asbury Manual Labor School at North Fork Town, northeast of present Eufaula.
 These schools were open to girls as well as boys.
 Each boarding school accommodated eighty residential students but was limited in outreach, and many chiefs also opened primary day schools in their communities.

 Early schooling experiences were checkered with frustrations of erratic attendance, unsupportive parents, and inexperienced teachers.
 Nevertheless, by 1855 students attended Arkansas College at Fayetteville and Cane Hill College in Cane Hill, Arkansas.
 However, all educational endeavors ceased during the American Civil War.